DITEP/clinical-toolkit/README.md

 includes functions to process medical text reports, and feature selection on high cardinality categorical features (eg: for medication names).

-Many of the scrits rely on scikit-learn API
+Many of the scripts rely on scikit-learn API

 Disclaimer: This repository has not yet been tested for different databases,